 b) ensure their competence activities relate to the role of dental assistants;

 c) use the College Competency Profile and related self-assessment tool to proactively plan enhancements and growth to their dental assisting practice;

 d) limit professional practice to services they are authorized and currently competent to perform and that are appropriate in the current circumstance;

-e) meet or exceed the most recent Alberta Dental Association and College Infection Prevention and Control Standards and Risk Management for Dentistry, as approved by the College from time to time,10 and any other applicable guidelines or legislation necessary to meet the current standard of care;
+e) meet or exceed the most recent College of Dental Surgeons of Alberta Infection Prevention and Control Standards and Risk Management for Dentistry, as approved by the College from time to time,11 and any other applicable guidelines or legislation necessary to meet the current standard of care;

 f) understand the occupational health and safety rules that apply to their work setting;